PhishPhillet/phishphillet/docs/_posts/2023-07-21-we-got-a-nigerian-phisher.md

 - Contrary to lesser phishing emails, this one does not scream at you or pressure you too hard.
-There is no trerrible grammar here.
+There is no terrible grammar here.
 It massages you back by slowly working its con onto your skin as if it was scented oil.
 It appeals to your greed, but just with the right pressure.

-- The `Subject:` line starts with `Re:` as this is an old trick to make the lesser (i.e. most of them) spam filtering tools to think "oh, this is a reply to an anready running conversation; I better let it pass!"
+- The `Subject:` line starts with `Re:` as this is an old trick to make the lesser (i.e. most of them) spam filtering tools to think "oh, this is a reply to an already running conversation; I better let it pass!"
 It still works.

-- The trademark of phishign emails, "*kindly*" is there.
-But this word is only to identify the garde-variety phisher, not someone who crafts this work of beauty.
+- The trademark of phishing emails, "*kindly*" is there.
+But this word is only to identify the garden-variety phisher, not someone who crafts this work of beauty.

 So, savor this email.
 This is why I look down on so many phishing